-Most advisers work on commission when providing insurance advice.
-They usually receive a payment from the insurance provider as a percentage of your premium.
+Most insurance advisers work on commission - they receive a payment from the insurance provider as a percentage of your premium.
 If you have complex insurance requirements, they may also charge a fee for analysing your needs and producing a plan for you.

 Only some advisers have to tell you how they’re paid.
 If they don’t tell you, ask.
 It’s important to be sure your adviser is looking after your best interest and not influenced by a commission payment or reward.

 Even if you buy your insurance online (for example, through a comparison website) the pricing will typically include a commission.
 Some insurance companies do offer a commission-free premium if you deal with them directly.

 If your adviser is comparing life insurance products for you, get them to do a 10-year forward pricing projection.
 A policy that is affordable now could become expensive if premiums increase significantly over time.